 What happens if your super isn’t paid on time?

 If your employer fails to pay the super you are owed on time, they may be liable to pay the superannuation guarantee charge to the Australian Tax Office (ATO).
-This includes:
+This consists of:

 - the amount they failed to pay on time